-A real eye-opener activity, during my workshops on the Lifecycle of a Construction Contract, is to use a flipchart to compare what is in a ‘standard’ letter of intent with what the audience expects to see in a proper construction contract.
+A real eye-opener activity, during my workshops, is to compare what is in a ‘standard’ letter of intent with what you’d expect to see in a proper construction contract.

 Letters of intent should be contracts, as the alternative is even worse – an obligation on the client to pay but no requirement for the contractor to meet any other obligations on time or quality.
-For a contract, your document needs to meet the five legal requirements (listed here) and all essential terms should be agreed (before work starts).
+For a contract, your document needs to meet the five legal requirements and all essential terms should be agreed before work starts.

 Just by focusing on 10 essentials, it is clear to see what’s gone AWOL (absent without leave) from LOI:

 1 Parties: Tick.
 Hooray! [score 1/10]

 2 Works: Rarely well-defined – anyone know when the ‘preparatory’ or ‘mobilisation’ works end?
 [1/10]

 3 Time: Wierdly, although the main reason we use a letter of intent is to keep the project to programme, I have never seen a letter of intent with a clear date for finishing just the works under the letter of intent, or a programme that reflects these works.
 There is no remedy to change the programme nor delay damages if the works run late!
 So essentially, the contractor has a reasonable time to complete (aka as long a piece of string). [read more on other purposes of a letter of intent] [1/10]